PSA readying sale of its stake in Chinese tie-up with Changan

-PARIS/BEIJING, Nov 28 (Reuters) - Peugeot maker PSA Group PEUP.PA is preparing to sell its 50% stake in a joint venture with Chinese partner Chongqing Changan Automotive 000625.SZ, a spokesman for the French carmaker said on Thursday.
+PARIS/BEIJING, Nov 28 (Reuters) - Peugeot maker PSA Group PEUP.PA is preparing to sell its 50% stake in a joint venture with Chongqing Changan Automotive 000625.SZ, a Chinese partner also exiting the manufacturing tie-up, a spokesman for the French carmaker said on Thursday.

-The manufacturing tie-up, known as Capsa, was set up in 2011 and has struggled with falling sales.

-PSA is also looking to sell out of the venture, a spokesman said, though the group added that it would still look to roll out DS in China, without giving further details of how.
+PSA is also looking to sell out of the venture, known as Capsa, a spokesman confirmed, though the group added that it would still look to roll out DS in China, without giving further details of how.

 "The two partners plan to sell their stakes in their joint venture," the spokesman said.
 "That does not change anything regarding DS's presence and development in China, a new strategic plan will be presented in the coming weeks or months."